ClickHouse/clickhouse-docs/docs/en/guides/developer/working-with-json/json-load-data.md

 ## Insert one row

 When the response is inserted, all three components of the request are inserted.
-The `@timestamp` field in the original dataset is also cast as a DateTime and stored in the field `timestamp`.
 ```sql
 INSERT INTO http SELECT *
 FROM s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/http/documents-01.ndjson.gz', 'JSONEachRow')